 This website contains items that I feel have some historical interest, or have been forgotten.

-It also contains OBITUARIES, relating to people who lived in the Canberra District only.
+It also contains a few OBITUARIES, relating to people who lived in the Canberra District only.

 Dave Reid's website:

 Ann Gugler's websites:

 The area in front of Old Parliament House towards Mt Ainslie.
 The National Library is now on the left.
 The road on the left leads up to Cork Hill, now demolished and used as fill for the Kings Avenue Bridge (Image: P Frei)

 Thoroughly recommended by the Canberra History Web, whether you are an Historian or a Family Historian - especially good for Directories and Wills and Non-Conformist records.
 CLICK HERE for this fantastic award winning subscription-based website.